yuriturov/yuriturov.github.io/_pages/01_shoom.md

 *	**Three** independent synthesizers
 *	**20–20,000 Hz** pitch range
 *	Slide freely or snap notes to scale with adjustable glide rate
+*	Set notes to infinite hold using a dedicated toggle
 *	**Microtonal** and **non-octave repeating** scales support
 *	**MIDI CC** control and **clock** sync
 *	**Inter-App Audio** and **Audiobus 2** support